 If you’re struggling with chronic inflamed acne, or those annoying colourless bumps on your skin that just won’t go away – it’s important that you check every ingredient in your beauty cabinet as there are many pore clogging ingredients out there that could be making your skin worse.

 Suffering with bumps and spots around your hair line?
 Check your shampoo and conditioner!
 Pore clogging ingredients such as Sodium Laureth Sulfate and Sodium Lauryl Sulfate are often found in shampoos (and even cleansers!) and silicones are commonly found in conditioners.
-SLES and SLS are known to strip the skin of it’s natural oils but they also coat the skin in a pore clogging film which spells double bad news for those with problem skin!
+These two ingredients are known to strip the skin of it’s natural oils but they also coat the skin in a pore clogging film which spells double bad news for those with acne prone skin!

 acne starts life as a clogged pore

 Every pimple starts with a clogged pore so if you can minimise the chances of developing clogged pores then you can really help to reduce the amount of pimples that could develop.
 Clogged pores are the result of a combination of dead skin cells, debris and sebum and when a pore gets clogged up, it creates the perfect environment for acne-causing bacteria to thrive.
 The bad bacteria then over populates the pore and causes a bacterial infection which the body will then attempt to fight, resulting in acne symptoms such as redness and inflammation.

 One of the easiest ways to prevent clogged pores on your skin is to reduce the amount of comedogenic ingredients that you apply on a regular basis.

 what does non comedogenic mean?